Student Grants

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-This grant is a first-come, first-served fund available to non-resident PCC students with exceptional financial need (as determined by the EFC from FAFSA).
+This grant is a first-come, first-served fund available to non-resident PCC students with exceptional financial need (as determined by the SAI from FAFSA).

 State Financial Aid Grants